 - Since the Parcel Q predevelopment budget was approved by Loan Committee on April 2016, the Sponsor was able to decrease costs, significantly reducing MOHCD's contribution.
 The savings of \$3,433,153 was shifted to Block 6 for infrastructure.
 The purchase contract and ground lease were approved the Board of Supervisors in December 2017.
 Construction financing closed in January 2018.
-Construction started in February 2018 and is expected to take 18 months. - Sunnydale blocks 6A and 6B were originally proposed as two separate developments that would be built 6 months apart.
+Construction started in February 2018 and is expected to be finished in December 2019. - Sunnydale blocks 6A and 6B were originally proposed as two separate developments that would be built 6 months apart.
 Throughout the course of planning, it has become evident that there is a high need for the development to be built sooner, and as one project, which will help bring down costs.
 The remaining \$1,000,000 in predevelopment was shifted to Block 6 infrastructure.
-Predevelopment design work with infrastructure integration is ongoing.
-The Sponsor hopes to start construction in Summer 2019. - The Infrastructure Phase 1A-1 and 1A-2 is an 85,000 sq. ft. rectangular shaped area bordered by two new streets, pedestrian mews, and Blythdale Street.
+The project has received their site permit and construction start is anticipated in September 2019. - The Infrastructure Phase 1A-1 and 1A-2 is an 85,000 sq. ft. rectangular shaped area bordered by two new streets, pedestrian mews, and Blythdale Street.
 The Block 6 vertical development is located inside the rectangle, so that the surrounding streets and mews provide frontage to the housing development.
 Design work is ongoing.
-Residents within this infrastructure foot print will relocate onsite by Winter 2018, for demolition to begin at the same time.
+Residents within this infrastructure foot print have been relocated on site.
+Abatement and demolition will start February 11, 2019, with infrastructure work finalizing by the start of Block 6 in August.